Gambling group Suncity's shares set to rise 6.1% after arrested chairman resigns - NewsBreak

 Gambling group Suncity's shares set to rise 6.1% after arrested chairman resigns

-HONG KONG (Reuters) - Shares of Macau gambling group Suncity Group Holdings Ltd were set to rise 6.1% in resumed trade on Thursday after the company confirmed its chairman, who was arrested over alleged links to cross-border gambling, resigned.
+HONG KONG, Dec 2 (Reuters) - Shares of Macau gambling group Suncity Group Holdings Ltd were set to rise 6.1% in resumed trade on Thursday after the company confirmed its chairman, who was arrested over alleged links to cross-border gambling, resigned.

 Alvin Chau, who is also the founder of Suncity, was arrested by Macau police on Sunday.